 Should I choose monocrystalline, thin film or polycrystalline solar panels?

-Between monocrystalline and polycrystalline there isn’t a lot of difference except that a polycrystalline panel is slightly larger than the equivalent wattage in monocrystalline.
-Thin film panels are larger again and the extra space can take up valuable rooftop real estate in terms of adding extra panels at a later date.
+Between monocrystalline and polycrystalline there isn’t a lot of difference.
+However, a polycrystalline panel is slightly larger than the equivalent wattage in monocrystalline.
+Thin film panels are larger again.
+That extra space can take up valuable rooftop real estate in terms of adding extra panels at a later date.
 There are other issues to consider with thin film panels, explained in further detail here.

 What can affect the costs of installing a grid connect system?